Mir Ali Nawaz Khan Talpur: Early life and education

 He was born on 9 August 1884 to Mir Imam Bakhsh Khan Talpur and his wife who was daughter of Sahibzada Mir Shah Nawaz Khan Talpur.
 He was invested with title of Wali Ahad in 1910.
 He was educated at Aitchison College, Lahore.
 He was sent for military training to the Imperial Cadet Corps, Dehradun.
 He visited Europe in 1911, accompanied by a Political Officer.
-He succeeded to the Gaddi on the death of his father on 8 February 1921 at Faiz Mahal, Khairpur.
-Many reforms were made during his reign.
-He took deep interest in all matters affecting the welfare of his subjects.
-He died on 25 December 1935.